ox02/NessusRider/README.md

 ## Enhancements ideas

-- Configuration files to centralized the customization.
+- Add configuration files to centralized the customization.
+- Optimize Google Gemini for generating accurate and detailed descriptions of security vulnerabilities, including recommended solutions to help users mitigate potential risks effectively.
 - Make sure that only new vulnerabilities are added to the GhostWriter findings library, while existing ones are referenced in the report along with scan details.
+- Improve logging.